 Meanwhile, the same tip of the ‘arrow’ connected with the center of the serpent’s tail, precisely marks true north.
 Some scholars even speculate that each curve of the serpent’s body points to certain celestial phenomenon.
 Signs placed around the site mark where one can see sunrises and sunsets on the solstices and equinoxes, but the curves aren’t perfect.
 Many of them are several degrees off.

-But back at the tail, standing at the first curve and looking straight over the center of the triple coil, one can get a perfectly aligned view of the winter solstice sunset.
+Be that as it may, back at the tail, standing at the first curve and looking straight over the center of the triple coil, one can get a perfectly aligned view of the winter solstice sunset.
 Clearly, the Adena knew exactly what they were doing!

 William Romain has also discovered yet another fascinating correlation.
 During the sunset of the summer solstice, when one stands at the point of the arrow in the snake’s head, looking directly south, one can see the constellation Scorpius rising above the horizon.